 Summary

-This paper proposes a new method for detecting coordinated link-sharing behavior on Facebook that reduces reliance on post-timing signals, which adversaries can easily manipulate.
-The authors argue that the speed and frequency of link sharing across accounts follow consistent statistical regularities, and that deviations from these regularities provide a more evasion-resistant signature of coordination.
-They validate the approach on a large corpus of 11.2 million Facebook link posts drawn from roughly 16,000 sources, positioning the work as a methodological contribution to platform integrity research and the broader study of coordinated inauthentic behavior.
+This paper introduces a new method for detecting coordinated link-sharing behavior on Facebook that reduces reliance on post-timing signals, which manipulators can easily alter.
+The authors argue that while timing has been a mainstay of coordination detection, it is trivially manipulable and therefore vulnerable to evasion.
+Instead, they exploit statistical regularities in the speed and frequency of link sharing across accounts as more robust indicators of coordination.
+The approach is validated on a large corpus of 11.2 million Facebook link posts drawn from roughly 16,000 sources, positioning the work within computational social science and platform integrity research.

 Key Contributions

-- Empirical validation at scale using a corpus of 11.2 million Facebook link posts across ~16,000 sources.
+• Empirical application and validation at scale using millions of Facebook link posts.

 Methods